 We then cook it either in the slow cooker or by baking in the oven to make ham.
 So gammon could be called a fresh ham, as you need to cook it before eating it, as it is raw.
 In the USA where you cannot normally buy gammon in stores, you could achieve similar results by baking a ham joint.

 Simple to Make

 No slaving over a hot oven for hours or checking water levels in a pan required here.
-Just put the gammon in your slow cooker and off you go!
+Just put the gammon in your slow cooker with some apple juice and off you go!

 Over the holiday period you can simply pop the gammon in the crockpot and do something else, a spot of present wrapping, writing Christmas cards, visiting friends.
 You can even cook this overnight if you are short on oven space for your festive dishes.

 Just half an hour in a hot oven at the end and you will have a golden gammon joint which is so tender inside from slow cooking in apple juice.

 If you are looking for Christmas recipes for your slow cooker you are in the right place!